5G and the promise of a smart home makeover

 A relatively straightforward smart home configuration can involve multiple networking standards.

 Philips Hue bulbs connect to their own hub via Zigbee, and from there to your home Wi-Fi router.
 An August Smart Lock uses Bluetooth to connect the lock to a separate August Connect Wi-Fi bridge device.
-Smart plugs from companies like Belkin and iHome often create their own Wi-Fi networks for their initial set-up process, then require you to switch them over to your actual Wi-Fi network to use them.
-For the typical consumer, creating even a basic smart-home setup is a daunting proposition.
+Smart plugs from companies like Belkin and iHome often create their own Wi-Fi networks for their initial setup, then require you to switch them over to your Wi-Fi network to use them.
+For the typical consumer, creating even a basic smart home setup is a daunting proposition.

 5G, with its ability to handle more connected devices, could be an answer down the line.